dhemery/DHE-Modules/modules/xycloid.md

 ## Controls
 - **RATIO:**
-    Determines the number of "cusps" or "nodes" in the shape.
+    Determines the number of "lobes" or "cusps" or "nodes" in the shape.

 - **DEPTH:**
     How far the shape extends from its outer edge.